Originally posted on November 28, 2020 and updated on January 6, 2022.

 Standard Guest Room at Shades of Green

 Each guest room is large by Disney standards at 480 square feet.
 That’s enough to fit a family of four comfortably.
 Rooms are furnished with two queen beds and a single sleeper sofa.
-With families in mind, split bathrooms are standard so you can brush your teeth while your significant other browses wait times on the My Disney Experience app on the throne.
+With families in mind, split bathrooms are common in many rooms so you can brush your teeth while your significant other browses wait times on the My Disney Experience app on the throne.
 Rooms also come equipped with a small refrigerator to store leftovers or drinks.

-The Mill Pool features a water slide and a large patio for lounging.
+The Mill Pond Pool features a water slide and a large patio for lounging.

 Shades of Green has a sizable fitness center with treadmills, bikes, and strength training equipment.
 Whereas many hotels have a workout area that consists of a half-broken treadmill and a pathetic multi-gym, you can get in a respectable workout at Shades of Green.
 A 3.1-mile jogging trail that runs along Disney’s Polynesian and Grand Floridian Resorts is also accessible from Shades of Green.